Thinfinity® Workspace ZTNA Architecture: A Comprehensive Analysis

 Thinfinity Reverse Gateway

-Thinfinity Gateway serves as the initial point of contact for users accessing the Thinfinity Remote Workspace.
+Thinfinity Gateway serves as the initial point of contact for users accessing the Thinfinity Workspace.
 It operates as a reverse gateway, establishing a secure connection with the user's browser.
 Positioned in the DMZ or a public cloud, it's the only component that needs to be exposed to the internet, requiring only port 443 to be opened as an inbound connection.

 Primary Broker

-The Primary Broker serves as the central controller within the Thinfinity Remote Workspace architecture.
+The Primary Broker serves as the central controller within the Thinfinity Workspace architecture.
 It is responsible for serving the Thinfinity landing page to the user.
 Upon user login, the Primary Broker validates the user credentials against an Identity Provider (IdP) or incorporates multi-factor authentication (MFA) methods.
 It further enforces role-based permissions to ensure that users access only the resources they are authorized to use.

 Secondary Brokers